hl7ch/ch-core/input/pagecontent/index.md

 <div markdown="1" class="stu-note">
-This implementation guide is under the ballot for STU 2.
+This implementation guide is under ballot for STU 2.
 Balloters can add their comments on the relevant page via the link <b>Propose a change</b> in the footer.
 </div>

 ### Introduction